 "Volatility in the entire portfolio has just gone up because the correlations are much higher than they used to be," says Brian Nick, investment strategist at Barclays Wealth in New York.
 "As a matter of course, a 50-50 portfolio of stocks and bonds was more volatile in the last three years than it has been in the five years before that."

 In analyst parlance, "decoupling" means when investment classes that normally would move together—think stocks and yields on Treasurys—start to break apart.

 In a world of high correlation, investors will take diversification any way they can get it, including through decoupling.

-Bank of America-Merrill Lynch analysts, in a series of research notes, examined both decoupling and correlations as the market looks for effective hedging techniques.
+Bank of America-Merrill Lynch analysts have released a series of research notes lately examining both decoupling and correlations as the market looks for effective hedging techniques.

-"One of the most interesting statistical themes in (emerging market) debt over the past year has been correlation breakdowns," firm analysts wrote in September.
+"One of the most interesting statistical themes in (emerging market) debt over the past year has been correlation breakdowns," firm analysts wrote recently.
 "These breakdowns are noteworthy to mention because they offer attractive diversification benefits."

 The firm has found, for instance, that emerging market debt and US Treasurys have seen a correlation breakdown, providing a diversification opportunity.
 In addition, emerging market currencies have seen correlation slip compared to Latin American and Asian denominations.